ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetLimbs.md

 The *finger* is a bit of a special limb.
 It should only be used with for arms/legs.
 For any extra special case it's best to use the spine.

-!!! if you want to create some more alienated finger setup where you find that the finger limb doesn't help you, you can
+!!! tip
-    use the spine limb, make it simply *fk* and activate *Finger Ctrl Names*
+    If you want to create some more alienated finger setup where you find that the finger limb doesn't help you, you can use the spine limb, make it simply *fk* and activate *Finger Ctrl Names*